-45 Tectonic displacement is similar to river knickpoint propagation; in both cases, sharp landscape forms are laterally moving.
-Numerical diffusion may therefore significantly alter landscape features when tectonic shortening or extension is simulated using first order accurate methods.
-In principle, flexible gridding overcomes this problem through dynamically adapting the density of nodes on the modelling domain to the local rate of topographic change.
+Tectonic displacement is similar to river knickpoint propagation; in both cases, sharp landscape forms are laterally moving.
+Numerical diffusion may therefore significantly alter landscape features when tectonic shortening or extension is simulated using first-order accurate methods.
+In principle, flexible gridding overcomes this problem through dynamically adapting the density of nodes on the modeling domain to the local rate of topographic change.
 However, models using flexible gridding have other constraints.
-They are more difficult to implement and impose the structure of the numerical grid to the natural 50 drainage network as rivers must follow the grid structure.
+They are more difficult to implement and impose the structure of the numerical grid on the natural drainage network since rivers must follow the grid structure.
 Furthermore, the output of flexible grid models is not directly compatible with most software that is available for topographic analysis.

-Here we present TTLEM, a spatially explicit raster based LEM, which is based on the object-oriented function library TopoToolbox 2 (Schwanghart and Scherler, 2014).
-Contrary to previously published LEMs we solve the stream power river incision model using a flux limiting finite volume method (FVM) which is total variation diminishing (TVD) in order to avoid numerical diffusion.
-Our numerical scheme expands on previous work (Campforts and Govers, 2015) by extending the mathematical formulation of the TVD method from 1D to entire river networks.
-Moreover, we develop a 2D TVD-FVM scheme to simulate horizontal tectonic displacement on regular grids, that enables simulation of three dimensional variations in tectonic deformation.
+Here we present TTLEM (TopoToolbox Landscape Evolution Model), a spatially explicit raster-based LEM, which is based on the object-oriented function library TopoToolbox 2 (Schwanghart and Scherler, 2014).
+Contrary to previously published LEMs, we solve the stream power river incision model using a flux-limiting finite volume method (FVM), which is total variation diminishing (TVD), in order to avoid numerical diffusion.
+Our numerical scheme expands on previous work (Campforts and Govers, 2015) by extending the mathematical formulation of the TVD method from one-dimensional to entire river networks.
+Moreover, we develop a two-dimensional TVD-FVM scheme to simulate horizontal tectonic displacement on regular grids, which enables simulation of three-dimensional variations in tectonic deformation.
 The objective of this paper is to evaluate TTLEM and assess the performance of the numerical methods for a variety of real and simulated topographic and tectonic situations.

-60 2.
-LEM components and geomorphic transport laws
+2 LEM components and geomorphic transport laws

-2.1.
-Tectonic deformation
+2.1 Tectonic deformation

-In its simplest form, tectonic processes are represented by their kinematics and the assumed vertical surface deformation field U(x,y,t) [L t1].
+In its simplest form, tectonic processes are represented by their kinematics and the assumed vertical surface deformation field U(x, y, t) [L T-1].
 However, many tectonic configurations imply that displacements have both a vertical (uplift or subsidence) and a lateral (extension or shortening) component (Willett, 1999; Willett et al., 2001).
-The change in elevation of the earth surface over time due to lateral tectonic displacement excluding vertical rock uplift ($\partial z/\partial t$){td} is then:
+The change in elevation of the earth surface over time due to lateral tectonic displacement, excluding vertical rock uplift $(\partial z/\partial t){td}$, is then where u and v [L T-1] are the tectonic displacement velocities in the cardinal directions (horizontal u and vertical v).

-$$\left(\frac{\partial z}{\partial t}\right){td} = \mathbf{u}\frac{\partial z}{\partial x} + \mathbf{v}\frac{\partial z}{\partial y}$$ (1)
+$$\left(\frac{\partial z}{\partial t}\right){td} = u\frac{\partial z}{\partial x} + v\frac{\partial z}{\partial y},\tag{1}$$